petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/connecting-to-a-user-directory/connecting-to-an-ldap-directory.md

 To tune or configure how Liferay DXP matches users in LDAP for syncing, please see [configuring import and export](./configuring-user-import-and-export.md).

 !!! note
-    Though Liferay is still enhancing it's [SCIM](../../installation-and-upgrades/securing-liferay/system-for-cross-domain-identity-management-scim.md) offering, it is recommended to use SCIM instead of LDAP in Liferay SaaS.
+    Though Liferay is still enhancing its [SCIM](../../installation-and-upgrades/securing-liferay/system-for-cross-domain-identity-management-scim.md) offering, you should use SCIM instead of LDAP in Liferay SaaS.